 Below are step-by-step instructions on how to make tuna kimchi jjigae:

 - Heat vegetable oil in a small pot on medium heat.
-Sautรฉ garlic and onions until onions are softened and translucent.
+Sautรฉ sliced onions and minced garlic until softened.
+Then sautรฉ the chopped kimchi for 2 minutes.

 - Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 2-3 minutes until hot or reheat in a pot on medium-high heat.
+To reheat: microwave for 2-3 minutes until hot or re-boil in a pot on medium-high heat.

 - Freezer friendly?
 I don't recommend freezing tuna kimchi jjigae as the kimchi will become mushy after freezing.